smacleod/reviewbot-jslint/README.md

 Review Bot workers are able to find installed tools using [Entry Points](http://packages.python.org/distribute/pkg_resources.html#entry-points).

-In order to register reviewbot-jslint as a tool, run the following from the top-levl reviewbot-jslint directory:
+In order to register reviewbot-jslint as a tool, run the following from the top-level reviewbot-jslint directory:

     python setup.py install